the-au-forml-lab/au_ccs_dissertation_template/readme.md

 > This template was developed with extreme care, and students and advisors are encouraged to report any mismatch or issue they may encounter, to <caubert@augusta.edu> or through [github's issue tracker](https://github.com/the-au-forml-lab/au_ccs_dissertation_template/issues).

-This template is offered in two versions:
+This template is offered in two versions, at <https://github.com/the-au-forml-lab/au_ccs_dissertation_template/releases/latest/>:

 - The `tex` version is a standard `tex` document that can be compiled using [latexmk](https://mg.readthedocs.io/latexmk.html) or any standard LaTeX distribution,
 - The markdown version is a [markdown](https://commonmark.org/) document that can be compiled using [pandoc](https://pandoc.org/).